uswds/uswds-site/_components/utilities/layout-grid.md

 ```

 ### Mixins
-Mixins are used in conjunction with the grid variables to generate semantic CSS for individual grid columns.
+Mixins can be used in conjunction with the grid variables to add grid functionality to semantic component Sass.

 ```scss
 // Creates a wrapper for a series of columns